 One of the most quintessential events presented by one of the most quintessential companies in Fort Collins, New Belgium Brewing’s Tour de Fat represents a celebration of “bikes, beers, and bemusement”!
 This event is unlike any other you have ever experienced - we promise.
 Tour de Fat is a carnival-like celebration and homage to bicycles that takes place in order to heighten the cognizance of cycling as a sustainable form of transportation.
 So, get out and enjoy this eccentric event while riding your bike in your most outlandish costume from Old Town to City Park.
 When you’ve had your fill, set the bike down and enjoy a day full of wacky carnival fun, live performances, and tasty New Belgium Beer!
 Nothing screams summer vacation more than riding your bike in a costume and drinking a beer with your friend after!

-This three-day festival, during the weekend of June 10-12, will serve as the kick off to your summer vacation in Fort Collins.
-Taste of Fort Collins takes place downtown and features intoxicating food from local restaurants, live music, displays of artwork and fun for the entire family.
+This festival, during the weekend of June 11-12, will serve as the kick-off to your summer vacation in Fort Collins.
+Taste of Fort Collins takes place downtown and features intoxicating food from local restaurants, live music, displays of artwork, and fun for the entire family.
 With the combination of local food and live music, this event offers a great way to experience the uniqueness of Fort Collins.
-Although, the event is based around great food, Taste of Fort Collins is known for bringing in top-notch music acts.
-Last year the festival was headlined by Smash Mouth, The Mowgli’s, Andy Grammer and Atlas Genius.
+Although the event is based around great food, Taste of Fort Collins is known for bringing in top-notch music acts.
+The headliners for 2022 include T.I. and Collective Soul!

 From national parks, grasslands, and open space to Horsetooth Reservoir and the Cache la Poudre River, Fort Collins is robust with opportunities to create an outdoor adventure for your summer vacation.